360Positive/WordpressAGID/readme.md

 * Cutom Menu
 * The AGPL-3.0 or later license. :) Use it to make something cool.

-For more information about Design Italia please go to https://github.com/italia/design-wordpress-theme
+For more information about WordpressAGID please go to https://github.com/360positive/wordpressagid2020

 ## Installation